AdrianR3/paper-shredder/README.md

 **See the virtual paper shredder in action: https://papershredder.netlify.app/**

-Try clicking the green <kbd>Try Sample</kbd> button.
+ - Try clicking the green <kbd>Try Sample</kbd> button.
 You can click and drag paper shreds around too!
+ - Reload the website to empty or reset your paper shredder.
 <br>

 ## Usage